bluemoonfoundry/vangard-daz-vab/README.md

     python vab.py stats
     ```
 *   **`server`**: Run the API server for the upcoming web user interface.
+    ```cmd
+    python vab.py server
+    ```

+We hope this tool helps you rediscover the amazing assets in your collection!

 ### TODO:
 - Add support for third party content or content that has been manually installed.